Coronavirus global death toll passes 1 million

 Britain reported 5,693 cases Sunday, two days after a record 6,874.
 Britain announced 17 additional deaths for 41,988 in fifth place with the record daily high 1,172.

-France announced 14,412 cases Saturday, two days after a record 16,096, as well as 39 deaths for eighth place.
+France announced 11,123 cases Sunday, three days after a record 16,096, as well as 27 deaths for eighth place.
 Spain didn't report any data over the weekend but Friday's cases were 4,122, compared with a record 11,588 on Sept.
 18, with 114 more deaths in ninth place.

 Italy has kept its cases below 2,000 since April 29 with 1,766 reported Sunday.
 The nation, which at one time was the world's epicenter and reached 919 in one day, reported 17 deaths and is in fifth place.